swyxio/brain/R - Investing & Ideas/Email app.md

 - calendly pain point - no way to create multiple instances of one event type - solved by luma
 - calendly pain point - no way to invite preapproved list of attendees - solved by luma

+signup hack - get users to email you to join newsletter
+- solve deliverability
+- get users to answer qtn - more personal
+- pple tired of filling out input forms to join funnel

 mailchimp pain point - 2fa code not received no fallback